The TPP Corporate Power Grab

 The TPP was the latest corporate giveaway disguised as a trade deal.
 Like other deals before it, the TPP was negotiated in secret by nearly 500 companies and trade associations.
 Most of these deals aren’t about cargo ships or tariffs; they are about a global corporate effort to roll back commonsense protections for workers, the environment and public health.
 These companies aren’t going to prioritize people over their profits.
 The TPP was a direct threat to the hard-won environmental and consumer protections that we rely on to keep our communities safe, our water clean and our food healthy and affordable.

 That’s why Food & Water Watch mobilized our supporters to stop the TPP and why we will continue to fight for a new trade agenda that puts workers, communities and the environment first.
-Join us in asking our members of Congress to vote against this secretive and devastating deal.

 Foreign Companies Can Sue over Environmental Protections